Lee Ahyumi: Early life

 Lee Ayumi was born in Tottori, Japan, on August 25, 1984, to a Korean mother from Seoul and a father who is a second-generation ethnic Korean living in Japan.
 She lived in Japan until the age of 15, when she moved to South Korea, where she later attended the Korea Kent Foreign School (Korean Kent Foreign School).

 Career

 2001–2006: Sugar

-Ahyoomee was scouted by the entertainment company Starworld at a H.O.T. concert, and later debuted as a member of the South Korean girl group Sugar in 2001.
+Ayumi was scouted by the entertainment company Starworld at a H.O.T. concert, and later debuted as a member of the South Korean girl group Sugar in 2001.
 The group released two albums in Japan and three in South Korea, achieving moderate commercial success.

 During her time with Sugar, Ahyoomee and fellow member Park Soo-jin appeared as guests on the 200th-episode special of Gag Concert in the sketch Poncho Siblings (우비 삼남매), becoming the first girl group to appear on the program.
 In December 2006, Starworld announced that Sugar's members would not be offered contract renewals, leading to the group's disbandment following the expiration of their contracts.